cartesi/docs/cartesi-rollups/development/installation.md

 title: Installation
 ---

-The primary requirements for building on Cartesi are Sunodo and Docker Desktop for your operating system of choice.
+The primary requirements for building on Cartesi are the Cartesi CLI and Docker Desktop for your operating system of choice.

-Sunodo is an easy-to-use CLI tool with which you can develop and deploy your dApps without getting lost in intricate commands and configurations of Docker and the node itself.
+Cartesi CLI is an easy-to-use tool with which you can develop and deploy your dApps without getting lost in intricate commands and configurations of Docker and the node itself.

 Docker is the required tool to distribute the Cartesi Rollups framework and its dependencies.